RP6502-OS

 XRAM, 64K for RP6502-RIA and RP6502-VGA

 The unassigned space is available for hardware experimenters.
-You will need to design your own chip select hardware to use this address space.
-It is recommended that additional VIAs be added “down” and other hardware added “up”.
+Design your own chip select hardware to use this address space.
+Add additional VIAs downward and other hardware upward.
 For example: VIA0 at $FFD0, VIA1 at $FFC0, SID0 at $FF00, and SID1 at $FF20.

 Application Binary Interface